Curtis Redden: World War I

 With an escort of more than 600 enlisted men besides the officers of the 149th and 67th artillery brigade, of which the regiment was a part, the cortege passed through Coblenz with Redden's horse, 'Sergeant,' taking the place of honor immediately behind the gun carriage bearing the flag-draped casket.
 In line with the custom of military funerals, the dead officer's boots were in the stirrups, with the toes pointing to the rear.
 At the grave three volleys were fired by an infantry squad and a bugler sounded the plantive notes of 'taps.'

-Redden has since been reburied in Spring Hill Cemetery in Danville, Vermilion County, Illinois, USA.
+Redden has since been reburied in Spring Hill Cemetery in Danville, Vermilion County, Illinois, US.

 In 1921, one of the columns in Memorial Stadium at the University of Illinois was dedicated to Redden.
 The funds to purchase the column were donated by friends of Redden from his days at Michigan and by the men who served with him in the 149th Field Artillery.
 The column was dedicated at a ceremony prior the 1921 Michigan-Illinois game.
 The Michigan Alumnus magazine in November 1921 reported: "This column will stand for all time to perpetuate the memory of Colonel Redden and as a bond of union between the two great universities."